YuncongMa/pNet/README.md

 # Installation
 1. The MATLAB version requires MATLAB no older than 2021A.
 Its GUI version can be accessed by openning pNet.mlapp, or install the pNet.mlappinstall into MATLAB APPS.
 Compiled pNet is located in folder Compiled_Runtime.
 It requires the free MATLAB runtime software at https://www.mathworks.com/products/compiler/matlab-runtime.html.
 Details can be found in the README.txt in each subfolder containing the compiled pNet.
-2. The Python version is available at https://github.com/YuncongMa/pNet/tree/main/Python.
+2. The Python version can run in Conda environment or with Singularity.
+The Python version is available at https://github.com/YuncongMa/pNet/tree/main/Python.
 3. Additional installation information can be found in the help document (Help_Document.pdf).